Holden-Lin/fraud_detection/README.md

 # fraud_detection
-In  [this](https://www.kaggle.com/mlg-ulb/creditcardfraud) credit card fraud dataset where only **0.0017** positive examples, we have used typical supervised learning algorithm like logistic regression and deep learning algorithm of neural network to detect credit card frauds.
+In  [this](https://www.kaggle.com/mlg-ulb/creditcardfraud) credit card fraud dataset where there are only **0.0017** positive examples, we have used typical supervised learning algorithm like logistic regression and deep learning algorithm of neural network to detect credit card frauds.
 It turns out that simple tree models could have quite a good performance with F1 score of 86%.

 We also try to upsample the positives to make the dataset more balanced.
 However, model performance after upsampling is not better than that before.Then we try shallow neural network and the recall improves while the precision deteriorate.